latitude-dev/sample-netflix/README.md

 ![image](https://github.com/latitude-dev/latitude-sdk-sample/assets/5465249/371f8e34-dbe5-4684-b684-64022cb1b38b)

 ## Developing
+### WIP ###
+Disclaimer: You can't do anything described from here on forward just yet.

-To start developing in this project, first ensure you have the necessary dependencies installed.
-These include Node.js and the Latitude CLI.
-You can do so by running:
+To start developing in this project, first ensure you have Node.js >= 18 installed.
+Then, install the Latitude CLI:
 ```
 npm install -g latitude-cli
 ```